MeriKhudaverdyann/ARFIMA-Model-Implementation/README.md

 ### 1. Fractal Feature Extraction
 - **Hurst Exponent:** Estimated using rescaled range (R/S) analysis to assess long-term memory in the series
-- **Fractal Dimension:** Box-counting method is used to estimate the self-similarity and complexity of the time series

 ### 2. Stationarity and Seasonal Decomposition
 - **Stationarity Tests:** Includes Augmented Dickey-Fuller (ADF) and KPSS tests